arinyaho/matters/_posts/2025-12-13-rag-security-1-en.md

 So in practice, designs often converge to something like this:

-Operationally, we still need observability.
-The goal is not “delete logs,” but to be stricter about *what we record* and *who can access it*—reducing the side effect of sensitive signals accumulating through observation.
+> **Reduce observable signals, starting with the highest-leverage areas.**

-> **Reduce the observability surface, starting with the highest‑leverage areas.**
+Operationally, this does **not** mean "delete logs."
+It means being stricter about *what we record* and *who can access it*—so we can operate and debug the system without letting sensitive signals quietly accumulate.

 “High leverage” areas tend to share two properties:

 - they accumulate into **long‑lived assets** (stored and reused)
 - if leaked, the blast radius is large (patterns/relationships/interests become structurally visible)

-In the context layer, candidates and results matter—but more fundamentally, the **intermediate artifacts created for storage and search** (e.g., embeddings, indexes, caches, logs) often become long‑lived and widely reused as the system scales.
+In the context layer, candidates and results matter—but more fundamentally, the **intermediate artefacts created for storage and search** (e.g., embeddings, indexes, caches, logs) often become long‑lived and widely reused as the system scales.

 So the direction I keep coming back to is not “expand the trust boundary,” but closer to: